 - 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
 Click on Setup and then click Wireless Settings on the left side. - 2.
-Next to Security Mode, select WPA-Enterprise. - Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
-Use Auto if you have wireless clients using both WPA and WPA2. - 4.
+Select the Manual Wireless Connection Setup button. - 3.
+Next to Security Mode, select WPA-Enterprise. - 4.
+Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
+Use Auto if you have wireless clients using both WPA and WPA2. - 5.
 Next to Cypher Type, select TKIP and AES, TKIP, or AES.
-If you have wireless clients that use both types, use TKIP and AES. - 5.
-Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
-Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - 7.
-Next to RADIUS Server IP Address enter the IP Address of your RADIUS server. - 8.
+If you have wireless clients that use both types, use TKIP and AES. - 6.
+Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 7.
+Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - 8.
+Next to RADIUS Server IP Address enter the IP Address of your RADIUS server. - 9.
 Next to RADIUS Server Port, enter the port you are using with your RADIUS server.
-1812 is the default port. - 9.
+1812 is the default port. - 10.
 Next to RADIUS Server Shared Secret, enter the security key

-- 10. If the MAC Address Authentication box is selected then the user will need to connect from the same computer whenever logging into the wireless network. - 11.
-Click Advanced to enter settings for a secondary RADIUS Server. - 12.
+- 11. If the MAC Address Authentication box is selected then the user will need to connect from the same computer whenever logging into the wireless network. - 12.
+Click Advanced to enter settings for a secondary RADIUS Server. - 13.
 Click Apply Settings to save your settings.